The Faith of a Young Slave Girl Results in the Healing of General Naaman.

 Naaman further asked for forgiveness for performing his duties with the king when they bow down in the temple of Rimmon.
 As an official of the government of Syria, Naaman was expected to participate in the worship of the Syrian gods.

-The story of Naaman is amazing in how God used a young slave girl to get the word to the general about a man of God that heals in her native country.
+The story of Naaman is amazing in how God used a young slave girl to get the word to the general about a man of God who heals in her native country.
 Then God further uses the general's servants to encourage him to follow the simple instructions of the man of God.

-Without these faithful servants, General Naaman would have slowly died of Leprosy.
+Without these faithful servants, General Naaman would have slowly died of leprosy.

-It is also a story of a powerful individual who is humbled and agrees to follow simple instructions to receive God's healing.
+It is also a story of a powerful individual who is humbled and agreed to follow simple instructions to receive God's healing.
 God does not always do as we expect Him to do.
 His ways are beyond our ways.

 And we praise God that it is.